-You are currently viewing 16 Ways to beat loneliness and depression
+You are currently viewing 11 Holistic Ways to Beat Loneliness: The Mineral and Gut-Brain Connection

-We all feel lonely at times due to a chemical imbalance, life circumstances, mineral imbalance, nutritional deficiencies, or even heavy metal toxicities.
+After all, we all feel lonely sometimes, but have you considered it can be due to a chemical imbalance, life circumstances, mineral imbalance, nutritional deficiencies, or even heavy metal toxicities?

-Taking the time and effort to find the true cause and solutions will redirect your life to be a much happier one.
-Loneliness is a feeling but not a fact that is set in stone.
+Taking the time and effort to find the true cause and solutions will redirect your life to a much happier one.
+Loneliness is a feeling, but not a fact that is set in stone.
 There are things we can do to get past the feeling.

 YES!!
-It may not be natural but it is necessary.
-In a busy world, we can tend to miss subtle cues that the people we care about are hurting.
+It may not be natural, but it is necessary.
+In a busy world, we tend to miss subtle cues that the people we care about are hurting.

-Below are a some suggestions and options to start a healing process.
+Below are some suggestions and options to start a healing process.

-• If you are feeling loneliness or depression, reaching out to others is not only helpful but can be healing mutually.
+• If you are feeling loneliness or depression, reaching out to others is not only helpful but can be healing for both of you.
 Sharing can build a stronger connection to those who care about you.
 If you are doing well, reach out to share or pull someone up by showing you care.

 There are mental health professionals, counselors, mentors, friends, loved ones, groups, and people who are willing to help.